civol/HDLRuby/README.md

 system(:variadic) { |*args| }
 ```

-Finally, it is possible to pass a ruby block as generic parameter using
+Finally, it is possible to pass a Ruby block as generic parameter using
 the block operator `&` like in the following example.

 ```ruby